Log canonical $3$-fold complements: Proof of the theorems

 and $(X,B_m+\Gamma/n)$ is log canonical.
 Since $n$ only depends on $m$ and $m$ only depends on $\Lambda$, then $n$ only depends on $\Lambda$.
 This proves the main theorem. \end{proof}

-\begin{proof}[Proof of Corollary~\ref{introcor}] By Theorem~\ref{main-theorem}, there is a $n$-complement $(X,B+\Gamma/n)$ for $(X,B)$ over $T$. $n$ only depends on $\Lambda$.
-However, since $(X,B)$ is $\qq$-trivial over $T$, we conclude that $\Gamma/n$ is an effective divisor which is $\qq$-trivial over $T$.
+\begin{proof}[Proof of Corollary~\ref{introcor}] By Theorem~\ref{main-theorem}, there is an $n$-complement $(X,B+\Gamma/n)$ for $(X,B)$ over $T$, where $n$ only depends on $\Lambda$.
+However, since $(X,B)$ is $\qq$-trivial over $T$, we conclude that $\Gamma/n$ is an effective divisor that is $\qq$-trivial over $T$.
 In particular, it either contains the fiber over $t\in T$, or its image on $T$ is disjoint from $t$.
 In the former case, the log pair $(X,B+\Gamma/n)$ would not be log canonical over $t\in T$, because $(X,B)$ already contains a log canonical center in the fiber over $t$.
 Thus, we conclude that the image of $\Gamma$ on $T$ is disjoint from $t$.
+Otherwise, the pair $(X,B+\Gamma/n)$ would not be log canonical as $x$ is alreadya log canonical cneter of $(x\in X,B)$.
 Shrinking around $t$, we may assume that $\Gamma=0$ and then $n(K_X+B)\sim_{T} 0$ as claimed. \end{proof}

+\begin{proof}[Proof of Corollary~\ref{introcor1}] We will follow the notation as in \cite{Fuj01}.
+Notice that, in \cite{Fuj01}*{Theorem 0.2}, the conclusions of the statement are proved in arbitrary dimension $n$ conditionally to two conjectures, denoted by $(F'_i)$ and $(F_j)$ (see \cite{Fuj01}*{Conjecture 3.2}).
+More precisely, if $(F'_3)$ holds, and $(F_l)$ holds for $l \leq 2$, then the statement follows.
+Since $(F_2)$ is proved in ~\cite{Fuj01}*{Proposition 3.6}, it suffices to prove $(F_3')$.
+For the reader's convenience, we recall its statement.

+\begin{itemize} \item[($F_3'$):] There exists $m$ such that order of $\rho(g)$ in $\mathrm{GL}(H^0(S,K_S))$ is bounded above by $m$ for every $3$-dimensional variety $S$ with only canonical singularities such that $K_S \sim 0$ and for every $g \in \mathrm{Aut}(S, 0) = \mathrm{Aut}(S)$ such that $g$ has a finite order.
+Here, $\rho \colon \mathrm{Aut}(S)\rightarrow \mathrm{GL}(H^0(S,K_S))$ is the standard canonical representation map. \end{itemize} Let $S$ and $g$ be as in the statement of $(F'_3)$.
+Firstly, we remark that $S$ projective, since in the proof of \cite{Fuj01}*{Theorem 0.2} $S$ is taken to be a component of the exceptional divisor above the isolated log canonical singularity.
+More precisely, in the proof of \cite{Fuj01}*{Theorem 0.2}, $(F'_{n-1})$ is needed in \cite{Fuj01}*{Proposition 4.18, Proposition 4.19}.
+In \cite{Fuj01}*{Proposition 4.18, Proposition 4.19}, it is assumed $\mu=n-1$, where $\mu$ is defined in \cite{Fuj01}*{Definition 4.12}.
+By the definition of $\mu$, this exactly means that we are focusing on an exceptional divisor over an isolated singularity.